List of Tracy Beaker Returns characters: Toby Coleman

 Toby Coleman is a resident of Elm Tree House throughout the first two series of "Tracy Beaker Returns", who made his first appearance in the first series of Tracy Beaker Returns.
 He is played by actor John Bell.
 He was put into care after his parents died in a car crash.
 Toby blamed himself for his parents' death, as he said he shouted at them and called them names before they walked out to go for a drive to cool down a bit.
 Toby was fostered at one point but his foster mother was killed, Mike described it like "lightning striking twice".
 Because of these events, Toby has always been convinced he's cursed.
 Throughout his stay at the Dumping Ground, he proves to be a loyal friend and is usually a source of calm at the residence.
 He is best friends with Johnny and gets along with the older residents like Liam, Frank and Elektra.
 Toby also seemed to have a crush on Elektra.
-But that was never developed as the actor didn't come back to play his role as Toby for the third series, John Bell moved on to other acting roles.
+But that was never developed as the actor did not come back to play his role as Toby for the third series, John Bell moved on to other acting roles.
 Toby is very into his comics and sci-fi things.
 As he has numerous comic collections and has many sci-fi related stuff in his bedroom.
 You can also see a Doctor Who poster in his bedroom that has the Tenth Doctor (David Tennant) featured on it.
-This was probably a small Easter egg, as John Bell's first acting job was in Doctor Who in 2007, in the episode Utopia.
+This was probably a small Easter egg, as John Bell's first acting job was in Doctor Who in 2007, in the episode "Utopia".